jeog/TOSDataBridge/README.md

 ### Quick Setup
 - - -
 - tosdb-setup.bat will attempt to install the necessary modules/dependencies for you but you should refer to [Installation Details](README_INSTALL.md) for a more detailed explanation
-- Be sure to know what build you need(x86 vs x64); it should match your system, all the modules you'll need, and your version of Python(if you plan on using the python wrapper)
+- Be sure to know what build you need(x86 vs x64); it should match your system, all the modules you'll need, and your version of Python(if you plan on using the python wrapper), or your version of the Java Runtime(if you plan on using the java wrapper)

     ##### Core C/C++ Libraries
     ```